What is The ORGAN Trail Adventure?

 How do the clues and challenges work?

-The maps and clues will be distributed to all teams at the same time immediately prior to the start of the event.
-These will lead you to different locations around the city, at which you will complete either a mental or physical challenge.
+The clues will be distributed to all teams at the same time immediately prior to the start of the race.
+These will lead you to different locations around the city, at which you will complete either a challenge.
 The clue sheet will indicate how many of the clues are required to be completed and whether completion of certain clues is mandatory.
-Failure to complete a mandatory clue will result in disqualification.
-You may complete the clues in any order that you choose.
+Failure to complete six out of seven challenges will result as an incomplete race.
+You may complete the challenges in any order that you choose.

 How long is the race?